qqqlllyyyy/emaily-survey-app/notes/07-developing-to-the-client-side-ii.md

 Let's modify the `./client/src/reducers/authReducer.js` to complete our reducer.
 But before that, we have to consider three situations:

+* While we're waiting for the request to finish, we should return `null`.
+* If the user is logged in, return the `User` model.
+* If not logged in, return `false`.

 ![08](./images/07/07-08.png "08")

 ```javascript